 Admission to the Master of Science Athletic Training Program

 We will continue to accept and review applications on a rolling basis until all seats have been filled with qualified students.
+Selected applicants will receive an invitation into the program.
 Applicants are strongly encouraged to submit application materials as soon as possible.

 Admission to the MSAT is highly competitive and applicants will be ranked on the following admission requirements.